 But amidst all the luxury and fun that comes with living in Florida, is it a safe place?
 What are some of the safest cities in Florida?
 Read this article to find out.

 Naples is not only famous for its low crime rate, but also its fabulous schools and amenities.
 Naples is often a prime destination for retirees and the average age of locals is about 64 years old.
 Naples is also known for popular golf courses and great fishing.
 The Naples Pier is a wonderful dolphin-spotting destination.
-It’s flanked by miles of white sand beaches and crystal blue waters.
+It’s flanked by miles of white sand beaches and crystal blue waters and is quite possibly the safest city on our list.

 Weston is another excellent place to live in Florida, especially for retirees, because it’s a pretty quiet community.
 The peace and calm in the area is due in part by the city being bordered by wildlife management.
 Weston can be termed as a new city with its first homes dating to 1984.
 With many houses coming up, it’s sure to offer the best real estate commission for home sellers in the area and undoubtedly the best place to buy a home.